2dv514/syllabus/lectures/04_practices/slides.md

 --
 ## Phoenix Replacement
-* A new instance is created when a change is made
+* A new instance of infrastructure is created when a change is made
   * Don´t need two parallel running instances all the time
 * Create the new, testing, switch to it
   * Keeping the old one until the new proven in use.